Historians: Read Tag List

 These considerations pertain to obtaining a list of PI Point Names using Asset Framework Assets.

-- The PI Connection PI Point related Inputs allow a Reference (an array of PI Point names) to be specified.
+- Often, an Intelligence Hub data pipeline processes many PI Points, and they need to be obtained first.
+The PI Connection PI Point related Inputs allow a Reference (an array of PI Point names) to be specified.

 - It is typically best to use the PI Connection Asset Metadata Input Type for obtaining the list of PI Points per Asset Template or Asset for use in the downstream Connection Input Reference.
+The Asset Metadata Input Type query can be time-consuming, and it may be necessary to use paging to obtain the PI Points.

-- The PI Points need to be extracted from this payload using an Intelligence Hub Pipeline Transform Stage.
+- The PI Points need to be extracted from this payload using an Intelligence Hub Pipeline JavaScript Stage.
+The JavaScript for the JavaScript Stage is provided in the Intelligence Hub User Guide [here].

 Canary Historian design considerations for obtaining a list of tags